crits by Jamie, Christian, and Sabrina

 All design elements have been fully explored.
 There is great attention to detail.
 As mentioned previously, another fuller silhouette added to the collection would have added more variation to the collection.
 I do like the change of the Betsey logo on the cover page.
 It goes well with the inspiration of the collection.

-While her Intro Board, Moodboard and Illustration boards appear professional enough, the presentation of the Fabrics and Color board needs work.
+3. Is the presentation created in the most professional manner possible?While her Intro Board, Moodboard and Illustration boards appear professional enough, the presentation of the Fabrics and Color board needs work.
 The swatches for the fabric really need to be bigger, usually they are done at 4" square for a professional portfolio.
 Also, when cutting knit fabric (as this appears to be mostly knits here) try making a square in masking tape on the back and then cutting just the outer edges of the masking tape.
 This will give your knit structure to lay flat as well as allow you to get a clean cut edge.

 The presentation is very professional.
 I'd be interested in seeing what images you would choose to incorporate into the background of the renderings (if you had decided to go that path).